EXCLUSIVE-Indonesia extends AstraZeneca vaccine shelf life as 6 mln doses near expiry

 "The food and drugs agency extended the expiry date ... based on new available data about its efficacy," she said.

-The expired vaccines are from Sinovac SVA.O and Moderna Inc MRNA.O and add to 1.1 million expired doses that Health Minister Budi Gunadi Sadikin said in January the country had discarded.
+The expired vaccines were from Sinovac SVA.O and Moderna Inc MRNA.O and add to 1.1 million expired doses that Health Minister Budi Gunadi Sadikin said in January the country had discarded.

+An AstraZeneca spokesperson said it supported the government's shelf-life extensions and that they "comply with the highest standards, in line with AstraZeneca's commitment to providing effective medicines of the highest quality."

 The relatively short shelf life of AstraZeneca's vaccine is complicating the rollout to the world's poorest nations, according to officials and internal World Health Organization documents reviewed by Reuters last month.